Hurting People Hurt People

 These couples are similar to many who illustrate a profound principle: Hurting people hurt people.
 In other words, most couples are wounded people who unwittingly continue to hurt each other.
 While many couples continue to struggle over who has been hurt the worst, the truth of the matter is that couples take turns playing roles of "villain" and "victim."
 While they may, and often do, harm each other in different ways, both are wounded individuals.

 This is a hard pill to swallow for most.
 We seem wired to find fault and cast blame, minimizing our own faults while maximizing the faults of our mate.
 While there are certainly many situations where one mate has perpetrated abuse on their mate, there are many marriages fraught with mutual wounding.
-Failure to recognize this dynamic renders too many couples stuck in mutual blame.
+Failure to recognize this dynamic renders too many couples stuck in mutual blame, hurting each other in a constant cycle.
 Consider the positive ripple effect if couples viewed each other from the following perspective:

 - We are both wounded and need love and support from each other;